dms-vep/229E_spike_1984_DMS/README.md

 Input data utilized by the pipeline are located in [./data/](data).

 ### Results and documentation
-The results of running the pipeline are placed in [./results/](results).
+The results of running the pipeline are placed in `./results/`.
 Due to space, only some results are tracked.
 For those that are not, see the [.gitignore](.gitignore) document.

-The pipeline builds HTML documentation for the pipeline in [./docs/](docs).
-These docs are rendered for viewing at [https://dms-vep.org/229E_spike_1984_DMS/](https://dms-vep.org/229E_spike_1984_DMS/).
+The pipeline builds **HTML documentation** for the pipeline in `./results/docs` and `./results/publish_docs`.
+To visualize these docs via GitHub Pages, run:

+    ./dms-vep-pipeline-3/publish_docs_gh-pages.sh
+This pushes the docs to the gh-pages branch, where they can be viewed on GitHub Pages at [https://dms-vep.org/229E_spike_1984_DMS/](https://dms-vep.org/229E_spike_1984_DMS/).

 ## Running the pipeline (dry-run)